l7mp/stunner/doc/WHY.md

 * **Kubernetes nodes might not even have a public IP address.** There are lots of locked-down hosted Kubernetes offerings (e.g., GKE private clusters) where nodes run without a public IP address for security purposes.
-This then precludes the host-networking trick.
+This then precludes the host-networking hack.
 But even if nodes are publicly available, many Kubernetes services simply disable host-networking all together (e.g., [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview)) exactly